Toast POS Pricing Guide 2026: Plans, Costs & Real Restaurant Examples

 How We Researched Toast Pricing

-We compiled this pricing guide from multiple sources: Toast’s official pricing page, live demo calls with Toast sales reps, published third-party reviews (NerdWallet, Merchant Maverick), and real restaurant owner reports from Reddit and industry forums.
-Toast pricing is highly variable and changes frequently, so treat these numbers as guideposts — your actual quote will depend on your specific situation.
+We compiled this pricing guide from multiple sources: Toast’s official pricing page, live demo calls with Toast sales reps, published third-party reviews, and real restaurant owner reports from industry forums.
+Toast pricing is highly variable and changes often, so treat these numbers as guideposts.
+Your actual quote will depend on your specific situation.

 Toast POS Pricing Breakdown (2026)